 *As defined by the current Diagnostic and Statistical Manual of Mental Disorders (DSM)

 Must be ordered by your PCP and authorized by your health network.
-You should be seen within 15 working days from the date your health network approved the request.
+You should be seen within 15 working days from the date your health network receives the request.

 Routine eye exam for eligible members every 24 months or as medically necessary.